Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 - Acute pain: short-term intense pain that typically happens during a procedure like dressing changes or physical therapy.

-- Breakthrough pain: pain that comes and goes throughout the day, often due to wound healing, contractures (tightened muscles) or repositioning.
+- Breakthrough pain: pain that comes and goes throughout the day, often due to wound healing, contractures (tightened skin), or stretching.

-- Resting Pain: “background” pain that is almost always present.
+- Resting Pain: also called “background” pain that is almost always present, even at rest.

 - Chronic pain: ongoing pain that lasts for 6 months or longer after the wound has healed.